 What does your dream dining room look like?
 Check out these 10 best dining room wall colours for inspiration.

-If you’re looking to switch things up in your dining room without spending too much time, money and effort, paint the walls!
-It’s relatively affordable, can be done in a day or two, and makes a huge impact.
+If you’re looking to switch things up in your dining room without spending too much time, money and effort, add a pop of colour.
+Whether as a wall colour or as an accent, it can be done in a day or two and makes a huge impact.

-Whether bold and dramatic or elegant and sophisticated, easily achieve your dream dining room aesthetic by starting with the right wall colour.
-Here are 10 dining room colour ideas for you to consider!
+Bold and dramatic or elegant and sophisticated, easily achieve your dream dining room aesthetic by starting with the right colour palette.
+Here are 10 dining room colour ideas for you to consider.

 Suitable for a retro, eclectic setting as well as a modern and glossy space, blue is a lovely dining room colour idea to consider.
 Royal blue or even Classic Blue, the Pantone colour of 2020, are bright, rich hues that work well with the warmth of wood and brass furniture.